John Boyd Thacher State Park: Trails

 There are over 12 miles (20 km) of trails in the park, the most famous trail being the Indian Ladder Trail.

 Indian Ladder Trail

 From the Indian Ladder parking lot, the visitor descends 60 ft (18 m) to the base of the escarpment via a metal staircase.
 From here the trail follows the base of the escarpment passing under the Minelot Falls and by the stream exiting from a small cave in the base of the rocks.
 This water is actually from Thompson Lake, some two miles (3 km) away, which makes its way through the porous limestone until it exits here.
 At the end of the trail, a second set of metal staircases take the visitor back to the top of the escarpment.
-The trail then continues back to the parking lot, offering excellent panoramas.
+The trail then continues back to the parking lot, offering panoramas.

 Paint Mine Trail

 On the opposite side of the road to the Indian Ladder Trail, this trail is available all year except in the spring.
 Snow conditions may make hiking difficult.
 The trail is circular, about 6 miles (10 km) long through wooded areas.